boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 #### Customize

-You can customize the legend text through the `Custom Legend Settings` dialog.
-This dialog will show the legend text list as labels at left and corresponding text area at right to add the formatted text to display instead.
+You can customize the legend text using the `Custom Legend Settings` dialog.
+This dialog will display a list of legend text labels on the left, and a corresponding text area on the right, where you can add formatted text to be displayed instead.

 ![Legend customization](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/legendcustomize.png)